Join or Renew With AARP for Just $16 a Year

 Biography: Bill Hogan has been covering Washington for longer than he can remember.
 He is the author of three books, most recently, "Are Your Prescriptions Killing You?—How to Prevent Dangerous Interactions, Avoid Deadly Side Effects, and Be Healthier with Fewer Drugs" (with Dr. Armon B. Neel, Jr.).

-Biography: All the news that matters to Illinoisans over 50!
-Gerardo Cardenas, Jennifer Baier, and Heather Heppner blogging about all things related to the health, financial security, and well-being of Illinoisans over 50.
+Biography: All the news that matters to Illinoisans over 50.
+Gerardo Cardenas, Jennifer Baier and Heather Heppner write about health, financial security and well-being of Illinoisans.

-Biography: I’m a long-time contributor to AARP with both a personal and professional interest in caregiving.
-For the last twelve years, I have cared for my father, then my mother and now my 93-year-old mother-in-law.
-I cover aging and boomers and have written for TIME, Newsweek, the New York Times, USA Today and the Huffington Post, among others.
+Biography: Sally Abrahms is a long-time contributor to AARP with both a personal and professional interest in caregiving.
+For the last 12 years, she cared for her father, then her mother and now her mother-in-law.
+She covers aging and boomers and has written for TIME, Newsweek, the New York Times, USA Today and the Huffington Post.